Most teams use the Meta Ad Library the wrong way.

 | Proof type | Social proof used | Named testimonials, logos, stats, before/after |

-Fill this in for 10–15 competitor ads and patterns emerge that no swipe file reveals:
+Fill this for 10–15 competitor ads and patterns emerge:

 - Whether competitors lead with outcomes or problem framing